Mehemmed77/FeatherQuery/README.md

 ![logo](assets/mainLogoWithBgTr.png)

+# NOTE: This version is not stable.
+This is still demo, Caching system is incomplete and hooks are not tested to their fullest.

 Data fetching, light as a **feather**.
 A lightweight React library for fetching, caching, and mutating API data with minimal boilerplate.